Draft Annual Plan 2026-2027

 Share Draft Annual Plan 2026-2027 on Facebook Share Draft Annual Plan 2026-2027 on Twitter Share Draft Annual Plan 2026-2027 on Linkedin Email Draft Annual Plan 2026-2027 link

-The draft Annual Plan 2026-2027 is now open for consultation.
+Submissions on the draft Annual Plan 2026-2027 are now closed.

 We’re now in Year 3 of our 2024-2034 Long-term Plan (LTP), which was adopted in October 2024 after a lot of community input.
 The LTP sets our direction, budget and work for the next decade.